-Regis Manor Primary School became an academy and part of the Trust in June 2011.
 The following arrangements with respect to the admission of pupils to the school are to be adopted.

 Where applications for admission exceed the number of places available, the following criteria will be applied, in the order set out below, to decide which children to admit.
+Before the application of oversubscription criteria, children with a statement of special educational need or Education (SSEN), Health and Care Plan (EHCP) which names the school will be admitted.
+As a result of this, the published admissions number will be reduced accordingly.

-1. Oversubscription Criteria Looked After Children / Children in Local Authority Care
+Looked After Children / Children in Local Authority Care

 A child under the age of 18 years for whom the Local Authority provides accommodation by agreement with their parents/carers (Section 22 of the Children Act 1989) or who is subject to a care order under Part 1V of the act.
 This applies equally to children who immediately after being looked after by the local Authority become subject to an adoption, residence or special guardianship order.
 (As defined by Section 46 of the Adoption and Children Act 2002 or Section 8 or 14A of the Children Act 1989).